Critical infrastructure vulnerabilities persist

 Acute awareness to their vulnerabilities is particularly true in the area of IT and OT convergence.
 IT and OT convergence brings many conveniences to customers.
 But it also opens up major security gaps because traditional IT components (servers, switches, routers and such assets) are exposed through OT sensors and connections to the Internet of Things (IoT).
 This connectivity destroys any protectable perimeter ICS systems were used to.
 Now these companies have environments that are no longer air gapped and they must deal with the tremendous risks associated with that.

-As more invasions and attacks make the headlines, cybersecurity becomes an discussion among C-suite executives and in boardrooms.
+As more invasions and attacks make the headlines, critical infrastructure organizations will face more pressure to address ever-present ICS threats.
+Cybersecurity for ICS is becoming an increasing focus of discussion among C-suite executives and in boardrooms.
 We see executives assuming a greater role in ICS security becoming a higher priority in budgets and in daily practice.